YashShailesh/MyCMake/README.md

-# MyCMake
+# CMAKE_VS
-This is basic example to demonstrate the CMake
+This is example to demonstrate the CMake Build System with Visual Studio generator.